Health is about more than just a number on a scale, a dress size, or how far you can walk until your knees ache.

 Great cooking starts with great cooking supplies.
 However, you don’t have to go broke to have quality pots and pans.
 Look for quality items at yard sales, thrift shops and on clearance shelves at high-end stores.

 If using Teflon (which I don’t recommend), make sure that the Teflon is not chipping off.
-Only use wooden or silicone, not meta,) utensils with Teflon coated dishes.
+Be sure to only use wooden or silicone, not metal utensils with Teflon coated dishes.

 Always follow the recommended washing instructions for your dishes.

 There are so many ways to make sure that this happens!

 The average American eats 3-4 servings of fruits and veggies per day.
 We can do better.
 It is surprising, but lettuce, ketchup, and mustard are included in this.